kamaupaul/Churn_in_Telecom_Project/README.md

 * Logistic regression which had a:
     -Train Accuracy: 65%

     -Test Accuracy:  63%

     -Train Recall:   89%

     -Test Recall:    80%

 * Decision Tree which had a:
     -Train Accuracy: 95%

     -Test Accuracy:  93%

     -Train Recall:   75%

     -Test Recall:    72%

 * Random Forest with a:

     -Train Accuracy: 89%

     -Test Accuracy:  88%

     -Train Recall:   23%

     -Test Recall:    12%

 * Tuned Random Forest wth a:

     -Train Accuracy: 94%

     -Test Accuracy:  95%

     -Train Recall:   78%

     -Test Recall:    72%

-The best paramters for random forest are criterion 'entropy', Maximum depth of 6, minimum sample leaf of 3 and a minimum sample split of 10
+The best paramters for random forest are criterion 'entropy', Maximum depth of 6, minimum sample leaf of 3 and a minimum sample split of 10.

+# Findings
+- A customer who had more customer service call are most likely to churn.
+This implies the costomers who did not have a customer service call are most likely satisfied from the services offered by the company.

+- A higher percentage of the customers who churned had an international plan.

+- High total day minutes spent potentially leads to high churn rate, this implies that a customer was charged based on the total number of minutes spent.

+- Total evening charge and night minutes also increased the churn rate.

 # Conclusion

 The final model that I used to predict customer churn was Random Forest with the tuned hyperparameters (criterion 'entropy', Maximum depth of 6, minimum sample leaf of 3 and a minimum sample split of 10) as it has the least number of false negatives  with a better recall score.